neilchvz/infrastructure-portfolio/automation/filevault-remediation/config-reference/flex-policy-escrow-remediation.md

 - macOS major version upgrades can reset the authorization database, which deactivates Escrow Buddy.
-The continuous policy filter catches this automatically — if escrow status drops to false after an upgrade, the device re-enters the policy.
+The continuous policy filter catches this automatically.
+If escrow status drops to false after an upgrade, the device re-enters the policy.
 - Escrow Buddy only works with MDM-based escrow.
 It is not compatible with server-based escrow solutions like Crypt Server.